dflock/duncanlock.net/content/posts/tech/better-figures-and-images-plugin-for-pelican.rst

 What is the RESPONSIVE_IMAGES setting for?
 ---------------------------------------------

 This site uses a responsive layout - it changes its layout and column widths based on the size of the screen or window you use to view it.
 This means, ideally, that any images contained inside those columns would also shrink or expand to fit, when the column they're in changes.
-If they don't, the images will break out of the columns if the column becomes to narrow.
+If they don't, the images will break out of the columns if the column becomes too narrow.

-The simplest way to do this, would be to add this to your CSS:
+The simplest way to do this, would be to add something like this to your CSS:

 .. code-block:: css